 Waste & Tailings Management

-Hecla strives to reduce waste output on all fronts specific to each operation, and we continuously explore the environmentally responsible use of resources, products, and materials.
-All sites have active programs for reuse, recycling, and recovery of hazardous and non-hazardous materials such as scrap metal, batteries, antifreeze, used oil, and paints/solvents.
+We strive to reduce waste generation at all stages of the mining process.
+All sites have active programs for reuse, recycling, and recovery of hazardous and non-hazardous materials such as scrap metal, batteries, antifreeze, used oil, paints/solvents, and cardboard.

 Tailings Management

-Hecla’s formalized Tailings Stewardship Program was launched in 2014 and is designed to ensure all our operations implement best practices and risk-based approaches to manage mining waste.
-Comprehensive procedures and protocols are in place that focus on the safe and environmentally responsible design, construction, operation, and closure of our tailings storage facilities.
+Hecla’s Tailings Management Program is designed to ensure that all of our operations implement best practices and risk-based approaches to managing mining waste.
+In addition, our internal tailings management standard provides company-wide procedures and protocols governing the safe and environmentally responsible design, construction, operation, and closure of tailings storage facilities.

 Early Adopter of the Dry-Stack Method

-At our Greens Creek Mine in Alaska, Hecla was an early adopter of the dry stack method of tailings management.
-In this method, tailings are filtered to a low moisture content and then trucked and placed into a “dry stack” that does not dam or impound water.
-This method minimizes the tailings surface footprint, eliminates the storage of free-standing water with tailings, reduces the amount of water retained in the tailings, and significantly reduces the possibility of failures and any potential consequences.
+Hecla was an early developer of the dry stack method of tailings management at our Greens Creek operation, and this method is utilized at our Keno Hill site as well.
+In this method, tailings are filter-pressed to a low moisture content and then trucked and placed into a “dry stack” that does not dam or impound water.
+This method minimizes the tailings surface footprint, lessening the impact on nearby wildlife habitat, while also eliminating the storage of free-standing water with tailings and significantly reducing the consequences of failure.

 Waste Management

-In 2021, Hecla generated approximately 11,060 metric tonnes of non-hazardous and hazardous waste and recycled approximately 3,600 metric tonnes of material that would have otherwise been disposed of as waste.
+In 2024, we generated 4,173 metric tonnes of waste.
+We disposed of approximately 2,446 metric tonnes of non-hazardous and hazardous waste and recycled 1,727 metric tonnes (41%) that otherwise would have been disposed of as waste.